alsenet-labs/electron-dataminer/README.md

          1. A module named __dirname/page/mypage.js (see electron-dataminer-test/page/my-page.js)
          2. A module named electron-dataminer-mypage (see package electron-dataminer-mypage)
-         3. A module named mypage (figure it out) the module should export a function returning the module exports like below: module.exports=function(electron,config){
+         3. A module named mypage (figure it out) the module should export a function returning the module exports (see page/my-page.js below)

-           return {
-             whatever: true
-           }
-         }
-       The same rules apply for the "api" module for the webview defined below */
+       The same rules apply for the "my-api" module declared below */

       // The api module name for this webview